Turquoise and gold Lucca chandelier 19th century made of original central cup of turquoise glass decorated with crowns

 Description

-Turquoise-gold chandelier Lucca from the 19th century, made from an original central goblet of turquoise glass decorated with crowns and ends made of embossed and gilded metal, topped in the middle with a glass element in the shape of a reflective golden egg.
+Turquoise-gold chandelier Lucca from the 19th century, made from an original central cup of turquoise glass decorated with crowns and ends made of embossed and gilded metal, topped in the middle with a glass element in the shape of a reflective golden egg.

 It finishes with a teardrop-shaped detail made of transparent blown glass.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing appreciation for high-quality vintage items that possess a specific character and soul.
+Currently, there is a growing appreciation for high-quality vintage items that possess character and soul.
 This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Empire-style furniture dates from the late 18th to early 19th century, inspired by the reign of Napoleon.
-It features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th centuries.
+It was influenced by the reign of Napoleon, featuring significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details